ehtnamuh/Numerical-Methods/README.md

 - Implementing KNN from scratch using NumPy
 - Classifying images (Cats vs. Dogs) from the PetImage dataset
 - Evaluation metrics: accuracy, confusion matrix, precision, recall
 - Using Scikit-learn for comparison

+### 🔹  Lab 4: K-Means Clustering
+- Implementing K-Means Clustering algorithm from scratch using NumPy to perform unsupervised learning.
+- Apply the algorithm to the bookprice.csv dataset to group books based on price and page count.
+- Initialize centroids randomly and iteratively update cluster assignments until convergence.
+- Visualize cluster assignments and centroids using Matplotlib.
+- Calculate intra-cluster distances and overall average distance to evaluate clustering performance.
+- Compare the implementation with Scikit-learn’s KMeans for validation and understanding.

 ### 🔹 Lab 6: Linear Regression
 - Simple linear regression implementation in NumPy
 - Predicting book prices based on page count

-### 🔹 Lab 7: Ordinary Least Squares (OLS) Regression
+### 🔹 Lab 8: Ordinary Least Squares (OLS) Regression
 - Multiple linear regression with OLS
 - Predicting student admission chances based on GRE, TOEFL, CGPA, etc.